jupyter/jupytercon2023/cfp.md

   Community practices include how Jupyter is used in a workflow and introspection into the Jupyter community itself.

+- **Others** Talks that address anything else (as long as it's relevant to the Jupyter

 # Posters at JupyterCon 2020

 The poster session is a forum for ideas to be presented in a concise, visually